Dream1iner/NightRideFM/README.md

 # NightRideFM
 Console player for nightride.fm

-Source as well as prebuild bin is availiable here.
+Source ,as well as prebuild bin, is availiable here.

 You need ffmpeg to make this work: